-11.3.4.8.3 Equity in Real Property or Other Capital Investments
+11.3.4.8.3 Equity in Real Property or Other Capital Investments on the property.

-Equity (cash value) in a property or other capital asset is the estimated current market value of the asset less the unpaid balance on all loans secured by the asset and reasonable costs (such as broker fees) that would be incurred in selling the asset.
-A family may have real property as an asset in two ways; owning the property itself and holding a mortgage or deed of trust on the property.
 In the case of a property owned by a family member, the anticipated asset income generally will be in the form of rent or other payment for the use of the property.
 If the property generates no income, actual anticipated income from the asset will be zero.
 In the case of a mortgage or deed of trust held by a family member, the outstanding balance (unpaid principal) is the cash value of the asset.